 - Wear grey coaching shirt, black or navy shorts, cleats.
 You can also wear warm ups.

 - If you can’t attend a training session, it’s your responsibility to find coverage.

 - Follow the curriculum’s in-game objective based on what you’ve worked on in training.
 Measure success against that objective.

-- Wear your navy polo or warm up jacket for games.
+- Wear a club polo or zip up jacket for games.